anywhichway/lmdb-cluster/README.md

 Returns `true` or `false` depending on whether the value was deleted, i.e. if the value did not exist or the version did not match `false` is returned.

-## GET /data/:environment/:name/:key?ifVersion=:ifversion
+## GET /data/:environment/:name/:key?ifVersion=:ifversion&entry=:entry

 Gets a value from the database `:name` with `:key`.
+If `:entry` is `true`, then the value is returned as an object with the properties `value` and `version`.

+Returns the value or `null` if the value does not exist or the version does not match `:ifVersion` when provided.

+## GET /data/:environment/:name/:key/*?ifVersion=:ifversion

-Optionally, only gets if the version of the value is `:ifversion`.
+Gets a value from the database `:name` with `:key` and subpath `*`.
+Optionally, only gets if the version of the root value is `:ifversion`.

-Returns the value or `null` if the value does not exist or the version does not match.
+Returns the value or `null` if the root or leaf value does not exist or the version does not match.

 ## GET /data/:environment/:name/?start=:start&end=:end&keyMatch=:keyMatch&valueMatch=:valueMatch&select=:select&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions